data2080/2020-04-09-fairness/_slides/021-assignmentb.md

 ---
 # Fair ML tutorial
 ## Optional, For bonus points
-in pairs, write a more detailed tutorial that shows not only what the code does, but helps the reader understand the technique and when it will/willnot help.
+Write a more tutorial for one of the techniques in the IBMF360 package that shows not only what the code does, but helps the reader understand the technique and when it will/willnot help.